cockroachdb/docs/cockroachcloud/serverless-faqs.md

 - Data stored in clusters running in GCP are encrypted-at-rest using [persistent disk encryption](https://cloud.google.com/compute/docs/disks#pd_encryption).
 - Data stored in clusters running in AWS are encrypted-at-rest using [EBS encryption-at-rest](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).

 Because we are relying on the cloud provider's encryption implementation (as noted above), we do not enable CockroachDB's [internal implementation of encryption-at-rest](../{{site.current_cloud_version}}/security-reference/encryption.html#encryption-at-rest-enterprise).
-This means that encryption will appear to be disabled in the [DB Console](../{{site.current_cloud_version}}/ui-overview.html), since the console is unaware of cloud provider encryption.

 ### Is there a public API for {{ site.data.products.db }}?